ENCCS/gpu-programming/content/6-directive-based-models.rst

 ^^^^^^^^^^^

 The specific data clause combined with the data directive constitutes the start of a data region.
-How the directives create storage, transfer data, and remove storage on the device are clasiffied as two categories: structured data region and unstructured data region.
+How the directives create storage, transfer data, and remove storage on the device are classified as two categories: structured data region and unstructured data region.